 A herniated disc can cause tightening in key muscle groups (like our lower back or hip muscles) as a type of defense mechanism (which is in place to limit movement and prevent further damage).

-A muscle that tightens up that is often not attributed to a condition of the spine is the piriformis, which essentially goes across our pelvis and lays perpendicularly over our sciatic nerve.
+The piriformis, is a muscle which goes across our pelvis and lays perpendicularly over our sciatic nerve.
 The piriformis muscle can start to pinch the sciatic nerve when chronically tight, creating the leg-tingling phenomenon known as piriformis syndrome or sciatica .

-The goal of treatment is to centralize the protruding nucleus – essentially, to push it back to the middle where it belongs.
+The goal of treatment for degenerative disc disease and disc herniation is to take the mechanical load off of the disc to centralize the protruding nucleus – essentially, to push it back to the middle where it belongs.

 As I mentioned earlier, the nucleus protrudes out the posterior aspect of the disc, which is why we want to avoid any types of movements that flex the lumbar spine including these four incredibly common herniated disc exercises given to people suffering from low back pain:

 Core strength.
 It feels like the first thing we would want to gain in light of a back injury, right?
 Unfortunately, sit ups and crunches should be avoided at all costs when you have a herniated disc.
 These incredibly popular exercises can put an incredible strain on the lower back.
 Some doctors advise avoiding sit ups and crunches entirely if you have any type of lower back pain .